 A door separates the open-plan living area and the end of the house with it’s handy little boots area and another gigantic, fabulous bathroom and wet-room-style shower with it’s own eye-level views to gaze over while you scrub.
 From here you can also exit onto your very own idyllic patio area beneath the dizzying Craig Coch slope, overlooking the hilly valley and stream one way, stone walls, farm gates and fields full of sheep the other.
 In fact the nearby farm raises up to 1500 lambs from 1100 ewes, so don’t be surprised if you get your very own sheepish visitor.
 A fire pit is also provided, so you can sit out until late and gaze up at the spectacular stars in the darkest of nights.

-If you’re peckish for pub food after a seaside stroll, I highly recommend eating at Riverside in the pretty village of Pennal between Machynlleth and Aberdyfi.
+- Hit the pub – I highly recommend eating at Riverside in the pretty village of Pennal between Machynlleth and Aberdyfi.
 It’s another 15-minute drive away, on the way back to Y Felin.
-It’s a fairly large, family run child-friendly country pub serving up tasty food and came approved by the owners of Y Felin, who are a forthcoming wealth of information when it comes to this area of Snowdonia.

-Click on one of the images below to save it to your Pinterest board:
+Click on one of the images below to save this Snowdonia lodge to your Pinterest board: